Tinker et al. (2013) Composite Model¶

 There are several keyword arguments you can use to customize the instance returned by the factory.

-keyword argument and the redshift
+The threshold keyword argument and the redshift keyword

-argument behave in the exact same way as they do in the leauthaud11
+argument behave in the exact same way as they do in the leauthaud11 model.

 See Leauthaud et al. (2011) Composite Model for further details.

-model, the quiescent fraction of central galaxies is
+In the tinker13 model, the quiescent fraction of central galaxies is

 specified at a set of control points via the quiescent_fraction_abscissa

-keywords.
+and quiescent_fraction_ordinates keywords.
 Linear interpolation is used to

 for the values of the quenched fraction evaluated at distinct values from the control points.